fspacheco/robot-program/DobotStudio/lab-getting-started-mg400.md

 # Document your work

 Today, you do not need to do a full report, but simply:
-- answer the questions indicated with the sentence (add this answer to your notebook :notebook:)
+- answer the questions indicated with the sentence "add this answer to your notebook :notebook:"
-- comment about any problem or issue you encountered
+- comment about any problem, issue you encountered.
+Also share your achievements!